-- 5.2 A NDP has the same legal status as the Local Plan once it has been agreed at a referendum and is made (brought into legal force) by the local planning authority.
+- 5.2 A Neighbourhood Developement Plan has the same legal status as the Local Plan once it has been agreed by referendum and is made (brought into legal force) by the local planning authority.
 At this point it becomes part of the statutory development plan.
-Applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise. - The policies have been prepared following the identification of the key planning issues for the Lickey & Blackwell and Cofton Hackett neighbourhood area.
+Applications for planning permission must be determined in accordance with the development plan, unless material considerations indicate otherwise. - 5.3 The policies have been prepared following the identification of the key planning issues for the Lickey & Blackwell and Cofton Hackett neighbourhood area.
 The key issues were identified by the Neighbourhood Development Plan steering group, taking into consideration the responses from early informal consultations.
 The key planning issues the NDP addresses are: